lamberta/devkit-doc/native/native-licensing.md

 #Libraries Used

-The following is a list of libraries used within the native components of the Game Closure SDK.
+The following is a list of libraries used within the native components of the Game Closure DevKit.

 ###Android Java